 THE Guide To Private Tours In Berlin

-For the record, I should state that I have worked as a guide offering private tours in Berlin for more than a decade.
+For the record, I should state that I have worked as a guide offering private tours in Berlin for more than a decade (you can read my bio here).
 In the process, I’ve met thousands of wonderful people and worked alongside the best tour guides in the city.
 I’d like to say I’ve accumulated enough experience to have some useful insight into the subject.
 It is my intention to remain helpfully impartial in my observations and recommendations.
 If you want to hear about how to get the best experience out of a guided tour of Berlin, then read on. – Matt

 Tour groups are a fundamental part of the scenery in Berlin.

 Wandering the city’s historic central district of Mitte, it is hard not to notice the numerous large groups of tourists being spirited through the streets by various knowledgeable and loquacious characters.
 Look closer and you may see smaller, more intimate groups, engaged in lively discussion.
 Tourism is booming in Berlin, with the city registering more than 30 million overnight stays in 2016, making it the third most popular destination in Europe – behind only London and Paris.
 As famed for its hedonism as for its weighty history, it is easy to see why the German capital draws the crowds.

 Once the nerve-centre of Hitler’s Third Reich and later the frontline of the ideological battle that raged during the Cold War between East and West, Berlin stands as THE city of the 20th century.
 Following its reunification in 1990, it has become emblematic of the new, re-energised, Modern Germany.
 Dynamic, introspective & pulsing with change.
 Berlin’s preeminent ambassadors are the hundreds of professional tour guides who work throughout the year to introduce visitors to the major and minor milestones marking the city’s existence – the things that remain hidden in plain sight and the places off-the-beaten-track.